3ZsForInsomnia/giphy-search/README.md

 This app was created with Create React App, so running it only requires pulling it down from [github](https://github.com/3ZsForInsomnia/giphy-search), running ```npm install``` followed by ```npm start```.

+Also note that all the gifs are clickable.
+This will open a separate view that replaces the search results with a view of the gif in its original size as well as details about the gif, such as ID, when it was uploaded to Giphy, and more.

 ## Technologies used ##

 The primary workhorse library for this app (outside of React itself) is Redux.
 I am a big fan of the functional reactive approach used in Redux (and NgRx for Angular 2+), given the simplicity and amount of "mental workload" pulled out of the components.